kent-map/kent/20c/20c-womens-suffrage-dover.md

 ‘How the Vote Was Won’ was performed here at the Maison Dieu on the 16 July 1909, nine years before the socially upheaving Representation of the People Act of 1918 which finally gave women the right to vote, although it wasn’t until the 1928 Equal Franchise Act that the right to vote became entirely equal.

-If you read ‘Suffragettes of Kent’, and we very much recommend that you do, then you come across the Dover cast list for this performance, and it is as follows:

 The cast list of the play:
 Horace Cole: Mr. E. Chitty
 Ethel Cole: Miss Adams
 Winifred (Ethel’s sister): Mrs Jellicoe
 Agatha Cole (Horace’s sister): Miss Crookewit
 Molly (his niece): Miss Bishop
-Madame Christine (distant relative): Miss Marchant Maudie Spark (his first cousin): Miss Fry
+Madame Christine (distant relative): Miss Marchant
+Maudie Spark (his first cousin): Miss Fry
 Miss Lizzie Wilkins (his aunt): Mrs. Carson
 Lily (the maid): Miss Villiers
-Gerald Williams (a neighbour): Mr Wigley
+Gerald Williams (a neighbour): Mr Wigley[^ref1]

 Hamilton herself was a feminist writer, playwright and actress, co-writing popular suffrage plays such as ‘How the Vote Was Won’ with Christopher St John, which was performed here at the Maison Dieu in July 1909, following its performance in London three months before.
 Like Virginia Woolf, Hamilton believed sexual stereotyping and economic discrimination were more basic issues than disenfranchisement.
 However, unlike Woolf, Hamilton was active in the Suffragette Movement and co-founded the Women's Writers’ Suffrage League.
 Additionally, Hamilton was persuaded by Edy Craig to write the script for ‘The Pageant of Great Women’ which is considered one of the most important pieces of suffrage propaganda, as well as writing the lyrics to Ethel Smyth’s suffrage anthem ‘The March of the Women’.